Chofu League Rules

 9. All players must be in the same uniform with their proper number on their backs that are safely sewn on (no last minute safety pins).
 These numbers must match the positions they play and their batting line up order.
 The spikes should be black and not multi-colored.

 10. Pitchers at the ages of 10, 11 & 12 need to set first (come to a complete stop) before pitching.
 Twisting the neck to look at base runners is allowed, but not a full body twisting.

-11. The A (U12), B (U11) & C (U10) Division ages are respect strictly and only 2 older boys are allowed an exception to the rule as long as they neither pitch or catch during the game.
+11. The A (U12), B (U11) & C (U10) divisional ages are respected strictly and only 2 older boys are allowed on the diamound as an exception to the rule as long as they neither pitch or catch during the game.

 12. Team captains will present themselves before the head umpire prior to game to do a rock, scissors paper account for who bats and fields first.

 13. All other rules generally apply to the game that are interntional.
 Including the team cleaning up any garbage left in their areas and help with the racking of the diamond.

 Copyright 2018 - West Tokyo Dodgers | Team Website by FreeTeams